thomaskioko/blog/content/posts/composing-complex-screens-with-decompose.md

 }
 ```

 From 17 dependencies down to 5.
 From an 11-flow combine down to 2.
 From 19 actions down to 3.
-The host knows only what it needs to coordinate: the two sections that contribute to screen-level refresh state, navigation to search, and message clearing fanout.
+The host knows only what it needs to coordinate: the two sections that contribute to screen-level refresh state, navigation to search, and clearing messages on both sections.

-## How codegen wires the child graphs
+## Declaring each child

 Each child presenter is annotated with `@ChildPresenter`: